geops/website/content/cases/nvbw-connection-protection/index.en.md

 published: true
 content:
   sections:
-    - text: Unfortunately, the control centres of railway companies in Germany are currently very busy and therefore focus primarily on operational processes in the event of disruptions.
+    - text: <iframe src="https://maps2.trafimage.ch/ch.sbb.infrastruktur?disabled=header,footer,menu" width="100%" height="600" title="Traifmage Webkartenportal" class="block-desktop border-gray-lighter border-2" /> Unfortunately, the control centres of railway companies in Germany are
+        currently very busy and therefore focus primarily on operational processes in the event of disruptions.
 This means that there is usually not enough time to provide comprehensive passenger information and